CE-Programming/toolchain/docs/static/makefile-options.rst

 Icons make a more polished program that can be displayed in shells such as `Cesium <https://github.com/mateoconlechuga/cesium/releases/latest>`_.

-Place a 16x16 PNG image in the same directory as the makefile with the name of whatever `ICON` is defined as, e.g. `iconc.png`.
+Place a 16x16 image in the same directory as the makefile with the name of whatever `ICON` is defined as, e.g. `icon.png`.

 .. code-block:: makefile

-    ICON ?= iconc.png
+    ICON ?= icon.png

 DESCRIPTION
 -----------